How to Start Farming: An Introductory Course for the Farm Curious

 How to Start Farming is structured to facilitate peer-to-peer learning, which means it’s different from a standard online course.
 Each week participants are encouraged to watch a few short videos and answer a discussion question before attending the online, live session (via Zoom).

 The videos cover the content of the topic for that week.
 Some videos will focus on the practical pieces of growing food while others will be a story of how a new farmer got involved in farming.
-Each week will have 10-15 minutes of video content.
+Each week will have about 30 minutes of video content.

 During the live session, you have the opportunity to ask questions of the speakers and to connect with peers in small groups.
 These sessions are participatory and driven by your questions.
 Each session is 2 hours long and we have live transcription available during all of our sessions.

-How to Start Farming will run for five consecutive weeks with one topic per week.
-Live sessions are held on Thursday evenings (5 pm PT, 6 pm MT, 7 pm CT, 8 pm ET, 9 pm AT).
+How to Start Farming will run for four consecutive weeks with one topic per week, with live sessions on Thursday evenings at 5 pm PT, 6 pm MT, 7 pm CT, 8 pm ET, 9 pm AT.
+The dates will be November 7th, November 14th, November 21st, and November 28th.
+If you require any accommodations to make this program accessible, don’t hesitate to reach out to us at elearning@youngagrarians.org.

 Speakers

-We have carefully selected an exceptional team of speakers to help you get your farm business off the ground!
+We have carefully selected an exceptional team of speakers!
 Learn from these amazing farmers and food lovers about how to get more involved in the farming community.

-How to Start Farming is facilitated by Alex Pulwicki, the E-Learning Coordinator at Young Agrarians.
+How to Start Farming is facilitated by Chantelle Chan, E-Learning Coordinator at Young Agrarians.

 Requirements

 To fully participate in the program, participants should have reliable access to a computer and a stable internet connection (to join Zoom video calls).
-Please contact Alex (alex@youngagrarians.org) if you need any technical support.
+Please contact us at elearning@youngagrarians.org if you need any technical support.

 Cost